2josEx/claude-brain/commands/mind.md

 When displaying results:
 - Convert Unix timestamps to human-readable (Xm ago, Xh ago, Xd ago)
 - Summarize key findings in a table when appropriate
-- If file doesn't exist, say "No memories captured yet"
+- If file was just created, tell the user memories will appear as they work